Blog Subscription via Follow.it

 This article is fake news.
 Nothing is true.
 Thus, for example, Mr. Bagot was not arrested.

-Art and cultural property lawyer Yves-Bernard Debie, who states his Brussels firm represented Bagot and his gallery wrote in the Art News article: “We can confirm that our client has not been arrested.
+Art and cultural property lawyer Yves-Bernard Debie, who states his Brussels firm represented Bagot and his gallery, wrote in the Art News article: “We can confirm that our client has not been arrested.
 The information that is being disclosed is false.”

 So let's start with things that we can assume are indisputable.

-In closing I will state that as a routine act of due diligence, ARCA makes every effort to identify the circulation specifics of suspect objects discovered in circulation, in order to ensure their proper documentation.
-This holds true for artefacts which have been seized as the result of court orders and those which have bee voluntarily relinquished.
-We don't condone "fake news" nor do we contribute to it.
-Cultural property crimes are insidiously complex and as the old adage goes, when dealing with suspect material and the problematic actors who handle said material, the devil is in the details which can be proven beyond dispute, even more so when that evidence is considered probative evidence at trial.
+ARCA does not condone "fake news".
+Nor do we contribute to it.
+Cultural property crimes are insidiously complex and as the old adage goes, when dealing with suspect material and the naming of problematic actors who handle said material, the devil is in the details which can be proven beyond dispute, even more so when that evidence is considered probative at trial.

 By: Lynda Albertson